Mert-Guenduez/learnityourself/SRS.md

 ### 3.5	Supportability
 #### 3.5.1	Conventions
 When creating the sourcecode, common Java conventions and best practices will be applied to guarantee simple extensibility.
+Furthermore the following GitHub version control conventions are to be applied: Each developer will make changes in their own respective branch.
+Pulling should be done on a regular basis to avoid massive merge conflicts and pushing is generally only allowed when the sourcecode works (this is especially important when merging the branch into the master).
+In addition, a forceful push should be avoided at all cost since it can generally always be avoided and has the risk of destroying others work.

 ### 3.6	Design Constraints
 #### 3.6.1	GitHub